JiriDeJonghe/LLMFromScratch/2 - Neural Network/README.md

 </div>

 Hmm, these last three columns seem somewhat familiar...Remember our running example from previous chapter?
-We wanted to decide whether to go for a walk or not based on if the weather is good and whether you have free time.
+We wanted to decide whether to go for a walk or not based on the weather and whether you have free time.
 We said that if the weather is good that you'd always go for a walk.
 This translated to the following table:

 <div align="center">